From the Keys to Jacksonville, here are the best Florida bike trails.

 A good place to start is the traffic circle where Old Cutler Road, Sunset Road, and LeJeune Road meet.
 Here’s a good PDF map of the trail.

 Who will most enjoy this bike trail?
 If you go for speed or distance, this isn’t for you: There are too many obstacles.
 This path would be good for families, particularly paired with exploring Matheson Hammock Park, and for leisurely explorers.

-It’s hard to beat the scenery on the Florida Keys Overseas Heritage Trail and, especially, the Old Seven Mile Bridge.
+It’s hard to beat the scenery on the Florida Keys Overseas Heritage Trail.
 Someday, the trail along the Overseas Highway will be completed and allow you to bicycle safely 106 miles through the Florida Keys.
 Several segments totaling 80 miles are completed now.

 There are still issues with the Keys bike trails, however.
 When you get to some bridges, for example, the trail disappears and you’re suddenly driving on the shoulder beside traffic.

 We have identified four sections of the Florida Keys Overseas Trail that make good safe day-trips: a 20-mile round trip in Islamorada, an 18-mile round trip in Long Key including over a 2-mile bike-and-pedestrians-only bridge, 30-miles roundtrip on the last stretch of the trail before Key West and a 14-mile round trip from the Old Seven Mile Bridge to Sombrero Beach.
 Here’s our complete guide to the trail and those segments.

 Who will most enjoy this bike trail?
 Visitors to Florida will enjoy the scenery and history and you can rent bikes in Marathon The southern-most section of the trail, MM15 to 5, is perhaps the best and safest section.

 Electric bikes are permitted on the Florida Keys Overseas Trail.